• By: Legacy Law Centers

 Providing your heirs with a strong foundation and understanding of what your wishes are and how they should be executed is important because it can help prevent issues down the road, such as disputes over who is supposed to make decisions and who should receive what assets.
 It will also provide you with a certain level of comfort because you have done all you can to ensure your estate will be handled correctly.

-Other Options for Passing Down Wealth
+Other Options For Passing Down Wealth

 Although wealth transfer plans are the most commonly used method of passing down large assets through generations, some people opt for other methods.
 One example would be an estate plan, which features many of the benefits of wealth transfer plans.
 Estate plans are, however, less involved.
 An estate plan will help your loved ones avoid expensive legal costs and stress and will ensure your wishes are followed regarding the distribution of your assets.